o2-almutairi/Car-Club-Bays/docs/design.md

 Use Case 2:
 It display's the location of the selected car parking or car club bay on the google map.

+Use Case 3:
+It display's the distance of the selected car parking or car club bay from the location of the user with a dialogue box.

 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/sequence.png)